 Principles of language development/emerging literacy in the young child.
-Emphasis on the creative development of each individual child's skills in language arts-listening, speaking, reading and writing.
-Students will be responsible for planning literacy experiences.
-Field trips will be required.
+Emphasis on the creative development of each individual

-ECE\ E241 Methods and Techniques for Infants and Toddlers3
+ECE\ E241 Methods and Techniques for Infants and Toddlers 3 с.н.
+Previously: ECE 241

-Previously: ECE 241 Prerequisite: ECE\ E141
+Prerequisite: ECE\ E141

 An introduction to various curriculum models for infants and toddlers.
 Strategies to interact and stimulate children under three will be explored.
 Cognitive learning games, language activities, music, movement and dramatic play will be studied.
 Developmentally appropriate toys and books will be reviewed.